ThomasSugar/hmil/index.md

         <h3 class="panel-title">Exoskeletons</h3>
       </div>
       <div class="panel-body">
-        1. We designed hip exoskeletons, HeSA, AirLegs, PogoSuit
+        1. We designed hip exoskeletons, HeSA, AirLegs, and PogoSuit
         2. We use a Phase Oscillator Controller.
       </div>
     </div>